Add new items to Cargo projects

 Specify the file name

-If you select Attach to module, RustRover will add the file declaration to the module's target (
+If you choose to attach the file to the module, RustRover will add the file declaration to the module's target (

 If you open a Rust file that is not attached to any module, RustRover will display a banner suggesting to attach it to the current module's target.